Algerian military considering all options to end crisis

 “And in case he persists in his actions, firm legal measures will be taken against him.”

-Bouteflika fired Mediene in 2015 in a bid to weaken the intelligence services, but he is still seen as one of the most powerful figures in Algeria.
+Bouteflika fired Mediene in 2015 in an attempt to weaken the intelligence services, but he is still seen as one of the most powerful figures in Algeria.

 Bouteflika, rarely seen in public since a stroke in 2013, also worked for years to ease the generals’ clout and make the presidency more powerful by sacking dozens of top officers.